aauberti/IoT/README.md

 #### How to test it
 We can check the component defined in the `argocd` and `dev` namespaces with `kubectl get pods -n <namespace>`.
 After we made a port-forwarding with `kubectl port-forward deployment/wil -n dev 8888:8888` we can access our app at `http://localhost:8888`.
-If we try modify our image version on our manifets, we can connect to ArgoCd (`https://localhost:8080`) with `admin:Qwert12345` and saw our app is synch.
+If we try modify our image version on our manifets, we can connect to ArgoCd (`https://localhost:8080`) with `admin:Qwerty12345` and saw our app is sync.

 ---
 ### 🦊 Bonus Part - K3s and Gitlab
 This Bonus part is dedicated to create our own GitLab local server and sync ArgoCD to this new server instead of the original github repository.

-For convenience we choose to use Helm as a GitLab package manager.
-Its charts are simple, but the main default is the number of pods created by Helm.
+For convenience we chose to use Helm as a GitLab package manager.
+Its charts are simple, but the main default behaviour is the number of pods created by Helm.
 It's a small student project and most of the pods created by Helm are unused here...
-Our `gitlab-values.yaml` defined default and minimal values to our server to be faster as possible (🏁 **Record is about 4min20s**).
+Our `gitlab-values.yaml` defines default and minimal values for our server to be as fast as possible (🏁 **Record is about 4min20s**).

 #### How to test it
 We can check the components defined in the `argocd`, `dev` and `gitlab` namespaces with `kubectl get pods -n <namespace>`.
-The test manipulation is identical to the part3, we need to connect to the `http://gitlab.k3d.local:8181` address with `admin:<gitlab-password.txt>` (the password is generated and stocked on the file at the root repository).
+The test manipulation is identical to the part3, we need to connect to the `http://gitlab.k3d.local:8181` address with `admin:<gitlab-password.txt>` (the password is generated and stored in the file at the root repository).

 ---
 ## 📚 Sources